Southern France Archives -

 Planning Your Nîmes Getaway

 Nîmes is effortlessly accessible, whether you journey directly from Paris by high-speed train (3 hours), incorporate it into your exploration of Provence as a day trip from Aix-en-Provence or Avignon, or add it as a stop on a multi-region itinerary.
+Learn more about Roman History in Provence.

 Where to Stay in Nîmes